kozec/sc-controller/docs/actions.md

 # <a name="actions"></a>Actions

 #### <a name="button"></a> button(button1 [, button2 = None, minustrigger = -16383, plustrigger = 16383 ])
+- For button, simply maps real button to emulated
 - For stick or pad, when it is moved over 'minustrigger', 'button1' is pressed;
   When it is moved back, 'button1' is released.
 Similary, 'button2' is pressed and released when stick (or finger on pad) moves over 'plustrigger' value